 As of now, there have now been many thousands of babies born after IVF treatment with ICSI with follow-up after birth.
 Thus far, there has not been demonstrated to be any clear increased risk for birth defects as compared to IVF treatment with conventional insemination.
 Most studies thus far have shown that the risk of birth defects after ICSI is the same as for babies conceived through IVF treatment without ICSI, and for those conceived naturally.
 However, some studies have suggested that having IVF treatment with or without ICSI might increase the risk of birth defects.

 Some studies have shown that around 4% of babies born via assisted reproductive technology such as in vitro fertilization (IVF treatment) may have major birth defects, such as heart and urogenital tract malformations.
 But these risks are not much different from what would be expected in the general population.
 The major birth defects seen in babies born via IVF treatment and/or ICSI included heart defects and malformations of the urogenital tract, such as hypospadias (an abnormality in the position of the opening of the urethra in boys).

 It is not fully understood whether these birth defects or genetic diseases are caused by the infertility treatment itself or the underlying reason for infertility.

 SOME FREQUENTLY ASKED QUESTIONS RELATED TO IVF TREATMENT/ ICSI

-How may visits to the ivf centre in mumbai are required?
+How many visits to the IVF centre in Mumbai are required?